Stochastic Robustness Interval for Motion Planning with Signal Temporal Logic: Stochastic Robustness Measure

 Note that by following Definition \ref{def:stori}, the obtained \stori for eventually and globally are:

 These intervals are fully inline with the intuition of the measure as discussed in Example~\ref{ex:intuition}.

 \begin{example} \emph{ Consider the environment in Fig. \ref{fig:examples} and formula

-which specifies that the robot must avoid the obstacle until it reaches the goal at some time $t \in I$.
 Fig. \ref{fig:examples} shows three belief trajectories, where the ellipses represent the 90\% confidence bounds of their uncertainty.
 The first two trajectories (left and middle) have the same expectation but are subject to different amounts of process noise.
 When evaluating against $\varphi_1$ with time interval $I = [0,6]$, we see both bounds of the \stori decrease from $[0.72, 0.91]$ for the first trajectory (left) to $[0.52, 0.85]$ for the the second trajectory that has more uncertainty (middle).
 This trajectory is less likely to clear the obstacle, and also less likely to arrive in the goal region.
 The third plot (right) shows the first trajectory but evaluated against $\varphi_1$ with smaller interval $I = [0, 4]$.
 The robot does not arrive to goal until after 5 seconds.
 Hence, the robot fails to satisfy the specification and its \stori is $[0, 0]$. } \end{example}

-An important property of the \stori is that a trajectory which has a \storm of 1 satisfies STL formula $\phi$ with probability 1, as stated in the following theorem.
+An important property of the \stori is that a trajectory which has a \storm of 1 satisfies STL formula $\phi$ with probability 1, as stated in the following theorem, which illustrates soundness of \storm.

 \begin{theorem} Given belief trajectory $\btraj$ and STL formula $\phi$, if the Stochastic Robustness Measure $\low{f}(\phi,\btraj) = 1$, then every realization $\xtraj$ of $\btraj$ satisfies the specification, i.e., $\xtraj \models \phi$, except realizations on the set of measure zero. \end{theorem} \begin{proof}[Proof] Consider any realization $\xtraj$ of $\btraj$.
 If $\low{f}(\phi,\btraj) = 1 \Longrightarrow (\xtraj,0) \models \phi$ and $\up{f}(\phi,\btraj) = 0 \Longrightarrow (\xtraj,0) \not\models \phi$, the \stori follows STL semantics as defined in Definition \ref{def:STLSemant}, which defines the satisfaction of a deterministic trajectory (realizations).
 This can be shown recursively as follows.